Tempest2488/Hashcracker/README.md

 #  SHA-256 Hash Cracker

-A simple Python-based **SHA-256 hash cracking tool** that attempts to recover plaintext passwords using a wordlist.
+A simple Python-based **SHA-256 hash cracking tool** that attempts to crack plaintext passwords using a wordlist.
 The script supports **single-hash cracking** (interactive mode) and **bulk cracking from a CSV file**.

 >  This tool is intended for **educational and ethical security research only**.